 All this sweet enabling, please pour into my heart.

-Where does the Holy Spirit want to pour out of you?
 May you find the Spirit’s wind again and have a personal Pentecost in your life – a fresh, empowering touch of God.